OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 1. [Get the download link](#step-5-get-download-link) of the application source code package.
 1. Download the application source code package.

-Read the example API calls (requests and responses) below for each of the presented steps.

 ### Step 1: Get the environment key

 This step is optional and call the API only if you don't know the environment key.